Guide to student loan interest rates

 Federal student loan interest rates

-Federal student loan interest rates are set by Congress.
-The rates are standardized, which means that everyone who qualifies for a loan in a given year pays the same interest rate.
-However, federal student loan interest rates typically change from year to year.
+Congress sets the annual federal student loan interest rates.
+The rates are standardized, meaning everyone who qualifies for a loan in a given year pays the same interest rate.

 Here’s how rates have changed in the last five years: